 1 person favorited this theater

 Located in the seaside town of Filey, North Yorkshire, beside Filey Railway Station.
 Opened in January 1939, the Brig Cinema had a reported 821 seats divided between stalls and circle.
 The exterior of the building is dominated by a slender fin tower.
+Inside the auditorium the proscenium was 25ft wide.

 The upper project was short lived - the older better located Grand Theatre comfortably outclassing its newer rival - and the cinema area became a night club.
 This too failed and now, still with the basic elements of the cinema/theatre intact, it functions as a snooker club.